shyamgupta196/detection-of-verified-claims/README.md

 ```

-### 4. Run the Project
+# How to Use
 Once everything is installed, you can run the SimBa project.
 To do so, use the following command in the terminal:

       python main.py

 ## Repository Structure
+...

+## Input Data

+### Required
+The required input consists of an input query file ("queries.tsv"):
+a text file in .tsv format (tab-separated) containing one claim per line.
+For each of the claims, SimBA will retrieve the most similar fact-checked claims in ClaimsKG.

+### Optional
+If desired, different corpus than ClaimsKG can be supplied as database ("corpus.tsv").

+If available, a goldstandard can be supplied which lists the optimal results ("gold.tsv").
+This can be used to evaluate SimBA's performance.

+## Sample Input
+...

+## Output Data
+...

+## Sample Output
+...

-## Arcitecture
+## Architecture

+SimBA is fully unsupervised, i.e. it does not need any training data.
+It operates in two steps:

 1. Candidate Retrieval
 2. Re-Ranking

-SimBA operates in two steps:
-In the first step, the most similar claims are retrieved as candidates.
+In the first step, the semantically most similar claims are retrieved as candidates.
+Semantic similarity is computed using sentence embeddings.
 In a second step, a computationally more costly re-ranking step is applied to all candidates in order to find the best matches.
+Again, sentence embeddings combined with a lexical feature are used.

 SimBA was evaluated on the CLEF CheckThat!
 Lab ClaimLinking challenge data and achieved the following scores: